Updated June 2014

 These procedures are conducted after a student has been accepted to the Nursing Program.
 Results of these screenings are forwarded to the dean of nursing at Brookhaven College for review and verification that a student is eligible to attend a clinical rotation.
 Students are responsible for all charges incurred.

-Failure to comply will result in the student’s immediate expulsion from the Brookhaven College Nursing Program.
+Failure to comply with a drug screen request from Brookhaven Nursing School or one of its clinical agencies will result in the nursing student’s immediate expulsion from the Brookhaven College Nursing Program.